Vheissu/au-cardigan-ui/README.md

-# au-cardigan-ui
+# Cardigan UI

-A robust set of UI components for Aurelia 2 applications.
+A robust set of UI components for Aurelia 2.

 ## Installation